-- Ask for a review of a recent purchase.
+- Ask for a review of a recent purchase

-Here are our top tips to nurture your most important customers
+Here are our top tips to nurture your most important customers:

-Getting set up with email automation
+How to set up email automation

 Examples of entry points:

-- Contact clicks on call-to-action in email
+- Subscriber clicks on call-to-action in email

-- Contact abandons cart
+- Subscriber abandons cart

-- Contact signs up on your website
+- New subscriber signs up to your newsletter

 - Send an automated email

-You can use any combination of conditions to create simple or complex workflows that automate your marketing tasks.
+Use any combination of conditions to create simple or complex workflows that automate your marketing tasks.

 Key steps to ramp up your email automation

-Install your tracking script
+Install the Sendinblue tracking script

 NOTE: The automation script only tracks identified users, i.e. users who’ve filled in their email address on your website or users who’ve clicked on your subscription form or in one of your Sendinblue emails.